gamblevore/speedie/Documentation/Errors.md

 Error handling is quite important.
 Its a skill to get right in any language.

-This is how we do it in Speedie: We use an object called `stderr` to store reported errors... and we use the `#require`/`#expect`/`#error`/`#check` statements.
-All errors flow through `StdErr`.
+In Speedie, we use the `#require`/`#expect`/`#error`/`#check` statements to handle errors and control-flow in one go.

-Errors can be generated from any function.
-Generated errors don't affect control-flow, unless you specifically state that it will.
+Any errors you create, are stored in the global  "`StdErr`" object.
+Errors can be generated from any function and won't silently affect control-flow.
+(There are no exceptions in Speedie).

 Let's make a simple example: